jaysirod/Revelio/README.md

 # Revelio
-RowdyHacks Thonk-a-thon
+RowdyHacks Hack-a-thon
-Only use menu.py
+Only use menu.py (in client folder)